grislyeye/grislyeye.com/content/blog/remembrance-of-the-daleks/remembrance-of-the-daleks.md

 ## Learnings

-The story ends with the genocide of the Dalek home world.
+_Remembrance of the Daleks_ ends with the total genocide of the Dalek home world.
 Gone in a not unpleasant special effect.
 The Doctor has eliminated the Dalek threat (and presumably the lives of billions of other inhabitants of Skaro) without getting his hands dirty.
 He did warn them, after all, and everyone disappears into the TARDIS for a nice cup of tea.
 Ah well, nevertheless.

 What did we learn?
 Certainly, that racism, fascism and British nationalism are Bad but Daleks are worse.
 That the state's monopoly on violence is fine if it's in the hands of the public school educated technocrats and soldiers.